 Guilin is the gateway to the surrounding regions which on this trip, we explored Long Sheng and Yangshuo, which are north and south of Guilin respectively.
 We arrived in Guilin via Cathay Dragon Airline on domestic transfer from Hong Kong as there is no direct flight from Changi Airport.

-The region can be visited year round but you are well advised to avoid July to September as it is the hottest season with temperature sweltering from 28°C upwards while May and June are the rainy months.
-Aug-Sep sees “added heat” with immense domestic tourists traffic from schools holiday and do totally avoid 1-7 October as it’s the annual China Golden Week, when the entire country is on holiday.
+The region can be visited year-round but you are well-advised to avoid July to September as it is the hottest season with temperature sweltering from 28°C upwards while May and June are the rainy months.
+Aug-Sep sees “added heat” with immense domestic tourists traffic from schools holiday and do totally avoid 1-7 October as it’s the annual China Golden Week when the entire country is on holiday.
 January and February tend to be the least popular time of year to visit the region as you will likely encounter rain, cloud and cold and gloomy days.
-On another note, the tourism infrastructures are somewhat inconsistent with varied stages of ‘infancy’.
+On another note, the tourism infrastructures are somewhat inconsistent with varying stages of ‘infancy’.
 While some attractions are well modernized, others can be woefully lacking.
 Thus you may need to “suffer” before enjoying some attractions.
-Vacationing in Guilin is overall more pocket-friendly but your Renminbi will get depleted much faster once you explore county like Yangshuo, where things are 2-3 times costlier than Guilin.
+Vacationing in Guilin is overall more pocket-friendly but your Renminbi will get depleted much faster once you explore a county like Yangshuo, where things are 2-3 times costlier than Guilin.

 Brief Insight on Guilin